luketlancaster/maintenance_tracker/README.md

 Usage Example:

-  > ./maintenance_tracker edit
+  > ./maintenance_tracker editMaint

+  > For which car?

+  Jetta

-  What would you like to edit?
+  > What would you like to edit?

-  1. Oil Change at 180000
+  > 1. Oil Change at 180000

-  2. New Tires at 200000
+  > 2. New Tires at 200000

-  3. Fuel Filter at 205000
+  > 3. Fuel Filter at 205000

   > 3

-  What would you like to change the name or mileage?
+  > What would you like to change the name or mileage?

   > Name

-  What new name would you like to give it?
+  > What new name would you like to give it?

   > Cabin Air Filter

-  Item now: Fuel Filter at 205000
+  > Item for 2000 Volkswagon Jetta now: Cabin Air Filter at 205000

 Acceptance Criteria

-* User passes in `edit` command
+* User passes in `editMaint` command
+* The program asks "for which car"
+* User enters the name of the car
 * Maintenance list is printed out
 * User selects which numbered item they want edited
 * User is asked if they want to edit the name or the milage for that numbered item